Kadeer Ali: Gloucestershire

 When he did return to Gloucestershire's ranks, he enjoyed a fair degree of success with the bat, making three first-class hundreds including a career-best 161 against Northamptonshire in August.

 In January 2009, he signed to extend his contract with Gloucestershire until 2011, saying he was "delighted" to be doing so as "the club [had] been really good to [him]".
 He was released a year early, in 2010.

 Leicestershire and beyond

 Early in the 2011 season Kadeer Ali played a couple of games for Leicestershire on a trial basis.
 Kadeer did not impress enough to warrant a full contract and drifted into minor counties cricket with Staffordshire.
-He also plays for West Bromwich Dartmouth Cricket Club in West Bromwich, West Midlands.
+Having also played for West Bromwich Dartmouth Cricket Club he plays for Smethwick as of 2023.

+Coaching

+Ali was second XI coach at Worcestershire from 2019 until he was made Assistant Head Coach ahead of the 2023 season.